kubevirt/community/events/2019-kubecon-eu/README.md

 # Schedule

-- Operator and Update flows
+- Status Update on Operator and Update flows
 - Machine API and Cloud Provider
-- Device Passthrough
+- Thoughts on Device Passthrough

-## Ideas

-- Networking needs - good or not
-- Pains!!!!
+- Known Pains of Hot Plug
-- Directly attached disks to qemu
+- Known Pains of Directly attached disks to qemu